Yandex Cloud

 5. The following charts will open on the page:

-• Requests: Number of requests to API gateway.
+• Requests: Number of API gateway requests.
 Metrics contain the following labels:

 • canary: Events processed by the canary release.